isovector/certainty-by-construction/src/book/1-agda.lagda.md

 Unlike most programming languages, syntax highlighting in Agda is performed *by the compiler,* rather than just some hodgepodge set of regular expressions that hope to do a reasonably good job of parsing the program.
-In many ways, thus, it's more correct to call this *semantic highlighting*.
+Therefore, it's more correct to call this *semantic highlighting* rather than syntax highlighting.
 Since Agda's parser is so flexible, getting trustworthy highlighting information from the compiler is a necessity for quickly parsing what's going on.
 This, along with the lack of [`GotoDefinition`](AgdaCmd), is the main reason Agda is challenging to read outside of a text editor.

 Because this book is a literate Agda document, all of the syntax highlighting you see was produced directly by the Agda compiler.
 This is unfortunately the